iris-theof/Bike-Demand/README.md

 outliers was taken, changing the distribution closer to normal.
 ![After](https://github.com/iris-theof/Bike-Demand/blob/main/count_quantiles_after_log.png)
-* As a next step, a variety of parametric and non-parametric predictive models were evaluated based on their mean squared error on cross validation set to decide on the model with the best performance.
+* As a next step, a variety of parametric and non-parametric predictive models were evaluated based on their mean squared error on cross validation set in order to decide on the model with the best performance.
+It turned out that Random Forest had the smallest mean squarer error of 0.23.

 | ML Algorithm             |  Mean squared error |
 | -------------            | --------------------|